structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Pages & Templates.md

 ## Widgets and Shared Components
-Widgets are reusable building blocks that you can drag into your pages from the Widgets flyout.
+Widgets are reusable building blocks that you can insert into your pages from the context menu or the Widgets flyout.
 They range from simple HTML snippets to complete, configurable page templates.
-Shared Components are referenced elements that stay in sync across all pages where they are used - editing a Shared Component updates every page that uses it.
+Shared Components are referenced elements that stay in sync across all pages where they are used.
 Widgets can define Shared Components in their source code, which forms the basis for building widget libraries with enforced nesting rules using the component type system.
+Some Widgets produce data-driven components that render their content from a DataSource at runtime, with configurable fields, pagination, and filtering.

-For details on creating, configuring, and organizing Widgets and Shared Components, including the component type system and how to build a widget library, see the [Widgets & Components](/structr/docs/ontology/Building%20Applications/Widgets%20&%20Components) chapter.
+For details on creating, configuring, and organizing Widgets and Shared Components, including the component type system, data-driven components, and how to build a widget library, see the [Widgets & Components](/structr/docs/ontology/Building%20Applications/Widgets%20&%20Components) chapter.

 ## Additional Tools
 The Pages area includes several additional tools for managing and searching page elements.